AdobeDocs/dynamic-media-classic.en/help/using/ftp-accounts.md

 ---
 # Manage FTP accounts{#managing-ftp-accounts}

-Only Media Portal Administrators can administer and manage FTP accounts.
+Only Media Portal Administrators can manage FTP accounts.
 In addition, only users with the role of *Media Portal Contributor-User* or *Media Portal Contributor* can upload digital assets.

-Remember that you can activate or deactivate existing Media Portal users by way of the User Administration page in Administration Setup.
+You can activate or deactivate existing Media Portal users using the User Administration page in Administration Setup.

 See [Activate or deactivate users](administration-setup.md#activating_or_deactivating_users).

 1. Go to **[!UICONTROL Setup]** > **[!UICONTROL Media Portal]** > **[!UICONTROL FTP Accounts]**.
-1. On the Add FTP Account page, in the FTP Accounts Username drop-list, select a user.
+1. On the Add FTP Account page, in the FTP Account Username drop-down list, select a user.

-   If a user is not listed, you must add them as a Media Portal Admin, a Media Portal Contributor-User, or a Media Portal Contributor by way of Administration Setup.
-After you add the user with the proper role, their user name is available from the drop-down list.
+   If a user is not listed, you must add them as a Media Portal Admin, a Media Portal Contributor-User, or a Media Portal Contributor using Administration Setup.
+After you add the user with the proper role, their username is available from the drop-down list.

    See [Add a Media Portal user](adding-media-portal-users.md#adding_a_media_portal_user).

 1. In the Password and Confirm fields, type the password to the FTP account.
 1. Select **[!UICONTROL Save]** to add the account to the Existing Accounts table.

-   To upload media assets, you need the FTP Account Username that is listed in the Existing Accounts table, and the password that is assigned to the account.
+   To upload media assets, you need the FTP Account Username that is listed in the Existing Accounts table and the password that is assigned to the account.

    See the topic [Upload files](uploading-files.md#uploading_files).